The Vikings Return

 … and harried, and burned, and slew all that they came to.
 Then the ætheling Edmund began to gather a force.
 When the force was assembled, they were not content with it, unless it were that the king should be with them, and they had the support of the townspeople of London; they withdrew then from the expedition, and each man went home. —

-— Then, after that tide [Midwinter-tide; i.e. after Epiphany, 6th January, 1016], a force was ordered, on pain of full penalty, so that every man who was able to go should turn out; and they sent to the king at London, and prayed him that he would come to join the force with the help that he could gather.
+— Then, after that tide [Midwinter-tide; i.e. after Epiphany, 6th January, 1016], a force was ordered, on pain of full penalty, so that every man who was able to go should turn out; and they sent to the king at London, and begged him that he come to join the force with the help that he could gather.
 When they all came together, it availed naught more than it had often before done.
-Then it was made known to the king that they would betray him; those who should be a support to him.
+Then it was made known to the king that they wanted to betray him; those who ought to be a support to him.
 He then left the force and returned to London.
-Then the ætheling Edmund rode to Northumbria to Earl Uhtred, and every man imagined that they would collect a force against King Cnut.
-They then marched into Staffordshire, and into Shropshire, and to Chester; and they harried on their part, and Cnut on his part. —
+Then the ætheling Edmund rode to Northumbria to Earl Uhtred, and every man imagined that they wanted to collect a force against King Cnut.
+They then marched into Staffordshire, and into Shrewsbury, and to Chester; and they harried on their part, and Cnut on his part. —

 — He [Cnut] went out through Buckinghamshire into Bedfordshire, and thence to Huntingdonshire, and so into Northamptonshire, along the fens to Stamford, and then into Lincolnshire;[*] then thence to Nottinghamshire, and so to Northumbria toward York.[*] When Uhtred learned this, he abandoned his harrying and hastened northwards, and then from necessity submitted, and all the Northumbrians with him;[*] and he gave hostages; and, notwithstanding, they slew him through the counsel of Ealdorman Eadric, and Thurcytel son of Nafena with him.[*]